-In this section, we will be summarizing the most important legal points that medical cannabis users need to know about:
+In this section, we will be summarizing some important highlights that medical cannabis users need to know about:

 1. Medical cannabis products with THC can be accessed from most licensed pharmacies with a doctor’s prescription, control card and permit from the Superintendent of Public Health.
 All registered doctors can prescribe and all registered pharmacies can dispense.
 Medical cannabis flower is recommended for vaporisation and smoking of dried medical cannabis flower is prohibited.

-2. Cannabinoid products containing CBD, CBG and CBN with less than 0.2% THC can be imported and sold freely.
+2. Hemp-derived products containing non-intoxicating cannabinoids such as CBD, CBG and CBN with less than 0.2% THC, including flower and hash, can be imported and sold freely.
 No prescription is needed.
-Cannabinoid preparations with CBD or CBG that contain part of the plant (flower, hash, resin, pollen and kief) are prohibited.

 3. Adult cannabis users can grow up to 4 plants per household.
 They are allowed to carry up to 7g of flower on them and have up to 50g of dried flower at home.
 Seeds can be imported, sold and bought legally.